Sarenza: Sarenza begins international expansion

 The first international opening in October 2009 was the British website for customers living in the United Kingdom.
 The Italian and German websites followed in December 2010.
 Then, in the first trimester of 2011, Sarenza arrived in Spain and the Netherlands.
 In March 2012, a new wave of openings occurred with the launch of the Polish website and the European website, permitting delivery to numerous countries in northern and eastern Europe.

-Key figures

-In 2010, Sarenza achieved a revenue of 80 million Euros, four times the revenue of 2008 and 20 times the revenue of 2006.

-In 2011, Sarenza reached over 100 million Euros in revenue.

-Items

-In June 2012, Sarenza passed the mark of six million items sold since its creation.

-Sarenza stocks over one million items in its 18,000 m2 warehouse (as of 2014).

 Business Model

 Sarenza is the first French "pure player" shoe retailer based on the model of the American company Zappos, the largest online shoe retailer in the world.

 The concept has remained the same since Sarenza's creation: the strategy is based on the selection (with over 650 brands and 45,000 styles of shoes and accessories offered for men, women, and children) and customer service: